From Shapley Values to Generalized Additive Models and back: Visualizing -Shapley Values

 which is the basis for the visualizations in the paper. \end{proposition} \begin{proof} The proposition follows from the counting argument used in the proof of Theorem \ref{thm:thm_shapley_values_from_gam}. \end{proof}

-\subsection{Visualizing $n$-Shapley Values}
+\section{Visualizing $n$-Shapley Values}

-Due to the large number of terms involved in $n$-Shapley Values of higher order, visualizing these explanations is difficult.\footnote{Empirically, the Shapley-GAMs investigated in this paper turn out not to be sparse.} However, Proposition \ref{prop:n_shapley_recursion} (which is really a variant of Theorem \ref{thm:thm_shapley_values_from_gam}) states that higher-order variable interactions in $n$-Shapley Values are related to the original Shapley Values via a simple lump-sum formula.
+Due to the large number of terms involved in $n$-Shapley Values of higher order, visualizing these explanations is difficult.
+However, Proposition \ref{prop:n_shapley_recursion} (which is really a variant of Theorem \ref{thm:thm_shapley_values_from_gam}) states that higher-order variable interactions in $n$-Shapley Values are related to the original Shapley Values via a simple lump-sum formula.
 This gives rise to the idea of simply visualizing, for each feature, the respective components of the sum.

 To illustrate this idea, let us consider a simple example.
 Let us begin with four different features and the usual Shapley Values.
 Say the first two features have attribution zero, the third feature has attribution $0.2$, and the fourth feature has attribution $-0.1$.
 These Shapley Values can be visualized as usual, depicted in Figure \ref{fig:e1}.
 Now, let us add a second-order interaction effect, say $\Phi_{2,3}^2=0.1$.
 Because this interaction effect would ultimately be added to the attributions of feature 2 and feature 3 with a factor of $\frac{1}{2}$, let us simply add two corresponding bars to the attributions of these features, with the color indicating that it is a second-order effect.
 From the resulting Figure \ref{fig:e2}, it can then be seen that we have two main effects and a single positive interaction effect between features 2 and 3.
 If there were another interaction effect, say $\Phi_{3,4}^2=-0.1$, we would proceed in the same way, taking care of the sign.
 From the resulting Figure \ref{fig:e3}, it can be seen that there are two main effects and a number of second-order interactions.
 With higher-order interactions we proceed accordingly, as illustrated for $\Phi_{2,3,4}^3=0.1$ (Figure \ref{fig:e4}) and $\Phi_{1,2,3,4}^4=-0.1$ (Figure \ref{fig:e4}).